Alan wake Remastered

 An honourable mention goes out to a digital purchase of Digimon survive.
 It’s an honourable mention due to me buying it digitally.
 Now normally digital only games is against my mantra unless its on PS plus or its the only way I can get it.
 This was athe case of being super cheap and I wanted a different sort of game to play.
 Whilst I’m like 45 hours into it I’ve still not completed this title, I got a bit of burn out on it leading up to me moving.
 I am intending to return back to it sooner rather then later.

 So this’ll wrap up for this instalment for now and early into the new year I’ll do another round up.
 Now through all my doom and gloom of not doing near enough game reviews I wanted to do this year.
-Due to what may be due to the providence of God or just some goof fortune fir once i’d assume.
+Due to what may be due to the providence of God or just some good fortune for once i’d assume.
 I have unlocked more time to start playing games as of late.
 In fact I have completed one title, nearly finished another and a good way through another game.
 I can actually start trying to put more time into this pastime hobby of mine.
 So I will legitimately have 3 reviews coming in the very near future.

 So if I post nothing before the end of the year my Tasty folk, have a very merry Christmas and very happy new year.
 And I hope you all get what you want over this festive period and spending time with the people you care for most.
 Until then stay tasty, safe and most importantly enjoy life to the fullest.